About the Activity feed

 - The action service is paused — this also only happens with Applets that use the Button, Note, or Camera widget services (you can see which services are paused by visiting status.ifttt.com)

 This can happen for a few reasons.
 Let’s break it down:

 - If you’re using a service for your action that has usage limits, the Applet will fail if you’ve hit those limits (e.g. the SMS service has a limit of 100 messages a month in North America)

 - If one of the services involved is paused — visit the status page to check out which services are currently paused and subscribe for updates

 - Our call to the trigger or action service took too long or failed, usually indicating some (temporary!)
 API issues on that app or device’s end

 - An unexpected error could sometimes pop up (we can’t prevent 100% of these, but know that we see them and do our best to investigate them)

-Users and services can publish Applets for others to use from within the IFTTT Platform.
+Users and services can publish Applets for others to use, a guide on how to publish your own Applet is available here.
 When you do, you’ll see this item in your feed.

 This item confirms that you’ve linked a new app or device to your IFTTT account.

 When you disconnect from a service, we’ll put this confirmation in your activity feed.